blakeblackshear/frigate/README.md

 ## Tips
 - Lower the framerate of the video feed on the camera to reduce the CPU usage for capturing the feed
+- If running virtualized in Proxmox, pass the USB card/interface to the virtual machine not the USB ID for faster inference speed.